ghtpl-team/react-native-truecaller/README.md

     androidClientId: 'YOUR_ANDROID_CLIENT_ID',
     iosAppKey: 'YOUR_IOS_APP_KEY',
     iosAppLink: 'YOUR_IOS_APP_LINK',
+    // OAuth scopes - specify which data you want to access
+    oauthScopes: ['profile', 'phone'], // Default scopes
     androidSuccessHandler: handleBackendValidation,
   });

   useEffect(() => {
-// Initialize the Truecaller SDK when the component mounts
+    // Initialize the Truecaller SDK when the component mounts initializeTruecallerSDK();
-    initializeTruecallerSDK();
   }, []);

   const handleTruecallerLogin = async () => {
     try {
       await openTruecallerForVerification();
-// The userProfile will be updated automatically if verification is successful
-    } catch (err) {
+      // The userProfile will be updated automatically if verification is successful } catch (err) {
       console.error('Truecaller login error:', err);
       // Handle error
     }
   };